fbpx

 Of course, there are supplemental solutions that include keeping your spray hose in good condition and keeping the hose and the drum elevated off of cold floors or snow, so that warm air can enter underneath.

-Open-cell spray foam should not be exposed to weather elements and is designed for inside use, while closed cell spray foam can be used inside or exposed to weather elements outside.
+• Open-cell spray foam should not be exposed to weather elements and is designed for indoor use.

 Written by: <a href="https://sprayworksequipment.com/blog/author/ryan-coffman/" target="_self">Ryan Coffman</a>